merely-useful/py-rse/index.md

 Both versions write the first 16 lines (`head -n 16`) of each book to a file (`headers.txt`).

-Version 1 results in the text from each file being overwritten in each iteration because of use of `>` as a redirect.
+The first version results in the text from each file being overwritten in each iteration because of use of `>` as a redirect.

-Version 2 uses `>>`,
+The second version uses `>>`,
 which appends the lines to the existing file.
 This is preferable because the final `headers.txt` includes the first 16 lines from all files.